duncand/Darren-Duncan-IS27-full-stack-competition-REQ97670/README.md

 hierarchy; it supports adding, editing, and removing employee records, which includes changing their position in the hierarchy.

-The canonical home of BCSD is
+The canonical home of this BCSD source code is
 <https://github.com/duncand/Darren-Duncan-IS27-full-stack-competition-REQ97670>.

+A temporary live deployment of BCSD is on Heroku.

+Visit <http://req97670-bcsd-webapp.herokuapp.com> in a web browser to actually use the application as a regular end user.

+Visit <http://req97670-bcsd-dbms.herokuapp.com/api/api-docs> to view the interactive REST API documentation which lets you invoke the API directly.

 ## Structure